MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-apps.md

 ## Accessing apps

 All apps you belong to can be found in **My Apps**.
 When looking for apps owned by organizations you belong to, click on the organization in the left navigation.

+## App secrets

+App secret is like an api key for your app, it allows events and telemetry to be sent to App Center backend.
+It doesn't provide any access to your account.
+It can't be used to invoke App Center REST APIs (like trigger builds or send push notifications).
+If your code is open source, we recommend you inject the secret at build or in a similar way.

 ## App roles